Trump calls off Iran strikes at the last minute: NYT

 Independent confirmation of the drone’s location when it was brought down was not immediately available.

-The Trump administration is pursuing a campaign to isolate Iran and press it towards concessions on its nuclear and missile programs and involvement in regional conflicts.
+Iranian Defense Minister Amir Hatami accused Washington on Friday of trying to poison the world’s view of Tehran.

-Washington said on Monday it would deploy about 1,000 more troops, along with Patriot missiles and manned and unmanned surveillance aircraft, to the Middle East on top of a 1,500-troop increase announced after attacks on Gulf tankers in May.
+“Very complicated and suspicious conditions exist in the region,” Hatami told Iran’s Labour News Agency.
+“It seems that all of this is in line with an overall policy for creating Iran phobia and creating a consensus against the Islamic Republic.”

-Trump has dispatched forces including aircraft carriers, B-52 bombers and troops over the past few weeks.
-Iran said last week it was responsible for the security of the Strait of Hormuz, calling on American forces to leave the Gulf.
+The Trump administration is pursuing a campaign to isolate Iran and press it towards concessions on its nuclear and ballistic missile programs and its role in regional conflicts.

-In the United States, House of Representatives Speaker Nancy Pelosi, the top Democrat in Congress, said Washington had no appetite for war with Iran and should “do everything in our power to de-escalate.”
+Washington said on Monday it would deploy about 1,000 more troops, along with Patriot missiles and manned and unmanned surveillance aircraft, to the Middle East on top of a 1,500-troop increase announced after attacks on Gulf tankers in May, as well as deployments of aircraft carriers and B-52 bombers.

 While U.S. rhetoric against Iran has sharped, European states - fellow signatories of the nuclear deal with Iran - have been more cautious, saying more evidence is needed to pinpoint responsibility for the tanker strikes.